FANJIYU0825/FANJIYU0825/README.md

 ![](https://komarev.com/ghpvc/?username=Schweinepriester)
 - 🔭 I’m currently working on NTNU_KDD_LAB
 - 💬 Ask me about Data/ Backend
-- 📫 How to reach me: likemasster
+- 📫 How to reach me: likemasster@gmail.com
 <!--
 **Schweinepriester/Schweinepriester** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.